 VOLUNTEER YOUR TIME AND TALENTS

 This project will need over 3,000 volunteers in a variety of positions which can include craftsman, general labor, meals and child service.
-Let us know how you would like to take part by filling out one of our volunteer questionnaires:
+Let us know how you would like to take part by visiting our volunteer information page:

 MAKE A FINANCIAL TAX DEDUCTIBLE CONTRIBUTION